 Food Day Canada is a showcase of my life’s work and years of hard core, on the road, research.
 Since 1983, I have been traveling Canada’s vast expanse, identifying and writing about Canada’s essential nature as a regionally diverse food nation.
 Before “local, regional, seasonal” was in vogue, I was visiting the country inns, farmer’s markets, First Nations’ communities and the lighthouses of Canada.
 Today, I count among my friends some of Canada’s food leaders.

 So far I’ve written 14 books and I honestly have no idea how many articles.
 But I have been published in all major Canadian news and food publications.
 I have been awarded a Doctor of Laws (Honouris Causa), a Master of Arts (Gastronomy) and is an honourary lifetime member of the Canadian Culinary Federation of Chefs and Cooks (CCFCC).
-And this spring (2012) was made a Member of the Order of Canada. ~~~ Anita Stewart, Culinary Activist and Chief Party Planner!
+In the spring of 2012, I was made a Member of the Order of Canada. ~~~ Anita Stewart, Culinary Activist and Chief Party Planner!

-Brad Stewart, my son, played a major role in the evolution of The World’s Longest Barbecue to Food Day Canada.
-He’s digital pioneer himself and understood the on-line landscape and helped to morph the idea of a national day of culinary celebration into solid reality.
-He was instrumental in the creation of The University of Guelph’s Innovation Award and the 2010 Egg Farmers of Canada Best Brunch in Canada Award.
+Brad Stewart played a major role in the evolution of The World’s Longest Barbecue to Food Day Canada.
+He helped to morph the idea of a national day of culinary celebration into solid reality and was instrumental in the creation of The University of Guelph’s Innovation Award.